freenas/freenas-docs/userguide/freenas_directoryservice.rst

 This will create a keytab with sufficient privileges to grant tickets.

 Once the keytab is generated, use :menuselection:`Directory Service --> Kerberos Keytabs --> Add kerberos keytab` to add it to the FreeNAS® system.

-Then, to instruct the Active Directory service to use the keytab, select the installed keytab using the drop-down "Kerberos keytab" menu in :menuselection:`Directory Service --> Active Directory`.
+To instruct the Active Directory service to use the keytab, select the installed keytab using the drop-down "Kerberos keytab" menu in :menuselection:`Directory Service --> Active Directory`.
 When using a keytab with Active Directory, make sure that the "username" and "userpass" in the keytab matches the "Domain Account Name" and "Domain Account Password" fields in :menuselection:`Directory Service --> Active Directory`.

 To instruct LDAP to use the keytab, select the installed keytab using the drop-down "Kerberos keytab" menu in :menuselection:`Directory Service --> LDAP`.

 .. _Kerberos Settings: